luizpvas/turbo-replay/README.md

 ### How does it work?

-turbo-replay intercepts broadcast calls and stores messages in a cache.
+**turbo-replay** stores broadcasted messages in a cache.
 Each message is assigned a sequence number.
-This value is unique per channel.

-Because the sequence number is sequential, clients knows what the next value is expected to be.
+Because the sequence number is sequential, clients know what the next value is expected to be.
 If an arrived `sequence_number` doesn't match the expected value, it means the client missed a message.

 > The sequence number ensures clients can detect missed messages even without a disconnect event.